oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

   ![Execute command, query 3.](./images/run-query-3.png " ")

 6. While the 3 procedure instances are running concurrently on a 4 ECPU system with auto scaling disabled, navigate back to the **Autonomous Database details** page, and then click **Performance Hub**.
-In **Performance Hub**, click the **SQL Monitoring** tab, and then look at the Monitored SQL to see that each worksheet is running your procedure. _Remember, this procedure is executed twice in each SQL worksheet in order to answer the business case from our SSB database_.
+In **Performance Hub**, click the **SQL Monitoring** tab, and then look at the Monitored SQL to see that each worksheet is running your procedure. _Note this procedure is executing multiple query runs, so expect to see several queries running when you view Performance Hub.
+Monitor these queries to completion, it will take a few minutes._.
 Initially, the status of each running procedure in each worksheet is represented by the **running** blue circular icon.

     ![In Performance Hub click the SQL Monitoring tab.](./images/sql-monitoring-during-query-with-auto-scaling-disabled.png " ")

-    Keep clicking the **Refresh** button at the top right of the page until the queries are completed successfully which is represented by the green circle with a checkmark.
+    While monitoring the running queries, you may click the **Refresh** button at the top right of the page until they complete successfully, which is represented by the green circle with a checkmark.

     Since each procedure ran twice in each worksheet, there are a total of six rows.
 As you can see, our test runs for approximately 2.17 minutes.
 Click **Close** to exit Performance Hub.

     ![In Performance Hub, view the completed queries.](./images/completed-queries-with-auto-scaling-disabled.png " ")

 7. Return to your SQL Developer Web worksheets.
 Make sure all 3 tests in the worksheets indicate that the queries have **executed** completely.
 You can see if the test procedure is still running, completed successfully or failed in the worksheet's status at the bottom of the page.
 If you see the message **Code execution failed**, ignore that error.
 This can be due to a timeout if your query runs longer than expected.
-You will check the code execution status using **Performance Hub**.
+You will check the query execution status using **Performance Hub**.

     >**Note:** If your test procedure fails after running for a while, you may also be behind a VPN that is timing out your query.
 You may need to disconnect from that VPN to run this test.